vilmaq/cha-cha-charity-client/README.md

 ## Project Documentation

-Cha-Cha-Charity is an interesting and connecting website.
+Cha-Cha-Charity is interesting and it connects everyone in a single website.

 - Cha-Cha-Charity is an application which connects everyone together.
 Any volunteer, charity organization or any company could come on our website and save the events in which they are interested.
 They could save selected events in their homepage and view the details at any point of time.
-- Anyone could create events and see the day and date of that event and also the participants.
+- Anyone could create events and see the day and date of that event, participate in an event and also see the number of participants in that event.

 ## Objectives

-- Interesting create event with day and date.
+- Interesting - let user to create event with day and date.
 - Allow user to save their events for future.
-- Enhance user experience by adding and saving multiple events .
+- Enhance user experience by adding and saving multiple events.

 ## Getting started

 We started with the project with the following steps:

 ```
+$ cd server
+$ npm i
+$ npm run dev

 $ cd client
 $ npm i
 $ npm run start

-$ cd server
-$ npm i
-$ npm run dev

 ```